mph-/lcapy/doc/schematics.rst

 - `label-nodes` controls whether the node names are shown.
 The argument can be 'none', 'alpha', 'pins', 'primary', 'all', or a list of comma separated node names in braces.

 - `label-values` controls whether the component values are shown.

+- `label-delimiter` controls the formatting of labels.
+The default is '='.
+This produces something like `V1=10 V`.
+If the delimiter is '\\' a stacked label is created with the component name above the component value.
+If the delimiter is '_', the component name and value are placed on opposite sides of the component.

+- `label-flip` flips the position of the label.

 - `node-label-anchor`: specifies where the node is relative to the node label (default `south east`).